 If women lose a lot of blood during and after delivery, a complete blood count is done to check for anemia before they are discharged.

 Urine production often increases greatly, but temporarily, after delivery.
 Because bladder sensation may be decreased after delivery, hospital staff members encourage a new mother to try to urinate regularly, at least every 4 hours.
 Doing so avoids overfilling the bladder and helps prevent bladder infections.
 Staff members may gently press on the mother’s abdomen to check the bladder and determine whether it is being emptied.

 Occasionally, if the new mother cannot urinate on her own, a catheter must be inserted temporarily into the bladder to empty the urine.
-Hospital staff members try to avoid using an indwelling catheter (a catheter that is left in the bladder for a period of time).
-This type of catheter increases the risk of bladder and kidney infections Postpartum Bladder and Kidney Infections A bladder infection (cystitis) sometimes develops after delivery of a baby.
-A kidney infection (pyelonephritis) can occur if bacteria spread from the bladder to the kidney after delivery.
-Bladder... read more .
+Infrequently, an indwelling catheter (a catheter that is left in the bladder for a period of time) is needed.

-The new mother is also encouraged to defecate before leaving the hospital.
+The new mother is also encouraged to have a bowel movement before leaving the hospital.
 But because hospital stays are so short, this expectation may not be practical.
-Doctors may recommend that if she has not defecated within 3 days, she take laxatives to avoid constipation, which can cause or worsen hemorrhoids.
+Doctors may recommend that if she has not had a bowel movement within 3 days, she take stool softeners or laxatives to avoid constipation, which can cause or worsen hemorrhoids.
 If the rectum or muscles around the anus were torn during delivery, stool softeners are important to avoid pressure on that area.

 Opioids, which are occasionally given after cesarean delivery to relieve severe pain, can worsen constipation.
 So if an opioid is needed, the lowest effective dose of such drugs is used.